greenelab/onboarding/extras/reimbursement_tutorial.md

 ![report header](tutorial_screenshots/blank_report_header.png)

-Now the fields highlighted in red are what you need to fill out.
+Fill out the fields highlighted in red.
 **Type of Travel/Reimbursement**, **Report Name** and **Report Date** are straight forward to fill out.
 The policy field should be automatically filled, so don't worry about that.
 Now an important field to fill out is the **Business Justification**.
 In this field you need to provide justification for why you should be reimbursed.
-Rule of thumb: more detail you prove the better.
+Rule of thumb: more detail you provide the better.
-For example, if this is a travel reimbursement for a conference, you *should* provide the following information:
+For example, if this is a travel reimbursement for a conference, you *must* provide the following information:

 1. Name of Conference
+2. Conference Date
-2. Conference Location
+3. Conference Location
-3. Why you attended the conference - i.e. Present work via poster or talk
+4. Why you attended the conference - i.e. Present work via poster or talk
-4. If PhD Candidate make sure to reference that presented work pertains to a specific aim of your thesis.
+5. If PhD Candidate make sure to reference that presented work pertains to a specific aim of your thesis.
-5. For other students talk about how this is your current research project.
+6. For other students talk about how this is your current research project.
-6. For staff just provide as much detail as you can.
+7. For staff just provide as much detail as you can.

 After you fill out the Business Justification section, select the appropriate value for the School/Center section.
 For this lab select **(40) MED**.
 Here comes the tricky part: selecting the correct grant number.
 Please take a look at [greenelab funds](https://github.com/greenelab/funds) to find the appropriate grant number.
-If not sure what number is appropriate, ask a memeber of the lab.
+If not sure what number is appropriate, ask Casey.
 After you have identified the appropriate grant number, highlight and copy the **first 14 digits** (should be in the form of: XXX-XXXX-X-XXXXXX).
 For example, let use this new "start up fund grant number": 500-9999-9-999999-xxxx-4000-9127.
 Paste the digits into the CNAC-ORG-BC-FUND section.